saketkc/vayuayan/README.md

 ### v0.3.0
 - Get system location(latitude and longitude)
 - Get nearest station to any location
-- Live air quality paramater values
+- Live air quality parameter values
-- For now available of india region only
+- Currently available for India region only